 At the Law School, a “distance education course” is defined as a course in which more than one-third of the required classroom minutes are delivered from outside the classroom and/or a course in which William & Mary Law students participate from remote locations.
 “Distance education courses” do not include courses in which an occasional guest speaker appears via technology from a remote location; courses in which an instructor uses technology to teach an occasional class from a remote location; or courses in which an instructor prerecords material to be viewed or heard by students in advance of a class session.

 All distance education courses offered for credit at the Law School shall be in full compliance with all ABA Standards governing distance education (currently Standard 306).
-No student may enroll in a distance education course for credit until that student has completed instruction equivalent to 28 credit hours toward the J.D. degree.

 In addition to compliance with any applicable ABA Standards, all distance education courses offered for credit at the Law School must comply with the following requirements: